datntdev02/movie-app/README.md

-Please run "npm i" before compile code.
+Please run the command: < npm i > before starting the project.